samply/blazectl/README.md

 The --query flag will take an optional FHIR search query that will be used to constrain the resources to download.

-With the flag --use-post you can ensure that the FHIR search query specified with --query is send as POST request in the body.
+With the flag --use-post, you can ensure that the FHIR search query specified with --query is send as POST request in the body.

 Using POST can have two benefits, first if the query string is too large for URL's, it will still fine in the body.
 Second if the query string contains sensitive information like IDAT's it will be less likely end up in log files, because URL's are often logged but bodies not.